2dv611/syllabus/resources/lectures/04_deploying_and_releasing_applications/slides.md

 --
 ## The Release Plan
 A document that describes how to:
-* release the application för the first time
+* release the application for the first time
 * smoke-test the application
 * back out if something go wrong during the deployment
 * back up and restore the application’s state